nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Deleting tags : `delete tag`

 Deletes one or more tags to a contact.
+Contact list will go back to showing all contacts upon successful deletion.

 Format: `delete tag -id CONTACT_ID -t TAGNAME...`